Parses a string into a timestamp.

 Show omitted argument names for this function

-Before parsing the timestamp, the part of the log containing the timestamp should have been captured in af field.
-Typically this is done during parsing, but can extract during queries using functions like regex() and parseJson() before parseTimestamp().
+Before parsing the timestamp, the part of the log containing the timestamp should have been captured in a field.
+Typically this is done during parsing, but can be extracted during queries using functions like regex() and parseJson() before parseTimestamp().

 The parseTimestamp() function formats times using a subset of Java's DateTimeFormatter.